 And this applies to predefined as well as its own directives both.

-For instance, it is now possible to use ‘hover’ and ‘NgFor’ directive in a component.
+For instance, it is now possible to use the ‘hover’ and ‘NgFor’ directives in a component.

 They will be imported initially and you can be made them known in @view.

-Due to improved dependency injection model in AngularJS 2, it has now created many opportunities for object-based/component-based work.
+The improved dependency injection model in AngularJS 2, has now created many opportunities for object-based/component-based work.
 This improved dependency injection model consists mainly of 3 parts.

-The Injector, which holds the required APIs to inject dependencies and make the dependency injection available.
+The Injector holds the required APIs to inject dependencies and make the dependency injection available.